W-IT-Solutions/TSP-DNS-fix/README.md

 `Linux raspberry 4.19.0-18-amd64 #1 SMP Debian 4.19.208-1 (2021-09-29) x86_64 GNU/Linux`

 ## Commands to verify workings unbound
-Notice the query time in the dig commands, if its a good hit and has a time of 0, it is served from cache (local unbound).
-When its in the 10 to 30ms range it got a reply from redis and any higher will be the upstream server.
+Notice the query time in the dig commands, if its an answer and has a response time of 0, it is served from cache (local unbound).
+When its in the 10 to 50ms range it got a reply from Redis cache and any higher will be the upstream server.
-So to properly test DNS resolving either clear the cache or query a new domain that is not cached yet.
+So to properly test DNS resolving either clear the cache or, query a new domain that is not cached yet.
-Every interface that is up and has a proper LTE connection is able to do lookups on `INTERFACEIP:53` `dig -p 53 facebook.com @192.168.8.11`
+Every interface that is up and has a proper LTE connection is able to do lookups on `INTERFACEIP:53`

+`dig -p 53 facebook.com @192.168.8.11`

 ### Make query to unbound that in turn tries all available interfaces